 Romeo and Juliet wake after their first and (spoiler alert) only night together.

-They don't want to say good-bye, but they know Romeo will be killed if he gets caught in Verona.
-(Not to mention in Juliet's bed.)
+They don't want to say good-bye, but they know Romeo will be killed if he gets caught in Verona, especially if he also happens to be in Juliet's bed.

 Before Juliet has time to fix her hair or anything, her mother comes in.
 They manage to have a conversation about "that villain Romeo" in which Lady Capulet misinterprets 99.9% of everything that Juliet says.

 Lady Capulet announces her big, exciting news: in two days, Juliet will be marrying Paris.

 No way, says Juliet, being a typical thirteen-year-old.